 Set an outcome-based specification when procuring a project, not a product- or process-based specification.
 That enables suppliers to bring new thinking.
 Incentivise innovation in procurement and commercial arrangements and challenge your suppliers to compete against each other to find the lowest whole-life carbon and cost solutions.

-For major infrastructure clients, mimicking a production line model and moving away from a drip-fed allocation of work to a long and visible pipeline is a key enabler to minimise waste.
+For major infrastructure clients, an enterprise model for delivery can provide the certainty and empowerment for the wider value chain to spur innovation and reap the rewards..
 This combined with the use of commercial models that drive the right behaviours with the supply chain and incentivise ‘no build’, ‘less build’ and ‘smart build’ innovative solutions is a proven strategy for reducing cost and carbon.

 Conclusions and recommendations